 Donate Excess Tumor Tissue From an Upcoming Surgery

 Since surgeries are no longer a front-line treatment for most desmoid tumors, they have become less frequent.
 When surgeries are appropriate, fresh desmoid tissue samples can be collected for research.
-To facilitate this collection, the DTRF Partners with the Rare Cancer Research Foundation’s initiative: Pattern.org.
+To facilitate this collection, the DTRF partners with the Rare Cancer Research Foundation’s initiative: Pattern.org.

 If you’re planning to have surgery, please sign up with our tissue collection partner, Pattern.org, today.